SadilKhan/internship-hubert-curien-2021/Data Generation/Readme.md

 7. `min`: The minimum value for Rotation.
 8. `max`: The maximum value for Rotation.
 9. `Rematch`: Match again for current label.
+10. `Correct Label`: If the matched templates has mismatched labels, this button will make every label as normal with red boxes.
+This situation happens only for symmetric images.

 ## Libraries Needed